paragkatkar/katacoda-scenarios-1/using-istanbul-nyc/intro.md

 ------

 ## Educational Objective
-The objective of this scenario is to demonstrate how to apply Mocha testing and [Istanbul/Nyc](https://www.npmjs.com/package/nyc) code coverage to an application running under [Node.js](https://nodejs.org/en/).
+The objective of this scenario is to demonstrate how to apply Mocha unit testing and [Istanbul/Nyc](https://www.npmjs.com/package/nyc) code coverage to an application running under [Node.js](https://nodejs.org/en/).

 ## What You Need To Know Before You Start
 In order to get full benefit from the concepts and tasks presented in this scenario you need to have basic understanding of how to enter commands in the Katacoda interactive learning environment.
-Each step has commands that can be entered into the interactive terminal automatically by clicking on the command.
+Each step has commands that can be entered into the interactive terminal automatically by clicking on the command in the left side text pane of the interactive environment's web page.

 There is no need to type directly into the terminal window.
 Clicking on a command will automatically execute it.